yts01/Portfolio/README.md

 Packages that were used in the Project: pandas, numpy, matplotlib, sklearn

-1. Inital Analysis
+1. Inital Analysis.
-2. Data Preprocessing
+2. Data Preprocessing.
 3. Using Different Classification Models;
    Logistic Regression, K-Nearets Neighbor, Naive Bayes, Decision Tree, Random Forest